hotwax/oms-documentation/deployment&configuration/oms/additional-resources/Webtools.md

 # Web Tools

-Web Tools serve as a valuable resource for both the backend and development teams, offering a comprehensive suite of functionalities for data management, log viewing, data import/export, job execution, and more within an Order Management System (OMS) instance.
+Web Tools are a resource for backend and development teams, providing functionalities for data management, log viewing, data import/export, job execution, and more within an Order Management System (OMS) instance.

 Accessing Web Tools is straightforward.
 Users can conveniently navigate to the following URL in their web browsers: https://_**user-instance**_.hotwax.io/webtools.
 For example, for demo-oms, the corresponding URL would be https://demo-oms.hotwax.io/webtools.